phreeza/manuscript_axon_potentials/doc/manuscript.md

 direction, meaning that at larger radial distances the low-frequency component dominates the response.

-The high-frequency component changes its amplitude in the longitudinal direction in accordance to the local fiber density (Figure 1D), while the
+*Frequency components are related to different anatomical features* The high-frequency component changes its amplitude in the longitudinal direction in accordance to the local fiber density (Figure 1D).
+It has an approximately constant amplitude along the nerve trunk and then increases in amplitude as the fiber density is increased by bifurcations.
+As the fibers terminate and fiber density decreases, so does the amplitude of the high-frequency component.
+The low-frequency component shows a different behaviour: it is governed by the local density of bifurcations and terminations.

 - Examples of similar phenomenology from literature
 - The low-frequency (eg population rate pulse) parts are governed by the